 Life beyond Eltham College is full of exciting new challenges.
 Which is why our innovative career learning programme is designed to help young people learn about themselves, as well as the wide range of opportunities available to them.
 Our aim is to ensure students are independent thinkers, who can build their own knowledge about careers and make well-informed choices about their future, whatever path they choose.

 Inevitably, the majority of our students go on to higher education, many to Oxbridge, Russell Group and high tariff UK universities, as well as to the US and other global elite educational institutions.
-That said, unsurprisingly there is an increasing interest in Higher and Degree Apprenticeships, and we actively promote these opportunities, inviting speakers from organisations such as ASK to deliver talks to students and parents alike.
+That said, unsurprisingly there is an increasing interest in Higher and Degree Apprenticeships, and we actively promote these opportunities, inviting speakers from organisations such as Young Professionals and ASK to deliver talks to students and parents alike.

 We take a whole school, strategic approach to our career learning programme, adopting the principles laid out by the government’s recommended Gatsby benchmarks of good career guidance.
 This means that Eltham College students benefit from the very best careers provision, and are well prepared for their future beyond school.